de-cryptor/Must-Do-Coding-Questions/README.md

 ### Greedy Algorithms
 	1. Activity Selection
 	2. N meetings in one room
 	3. Minimum Number of Coins for Change
+	4. Maximize Toys

 ### Searching
 	1. Linear Search